-- c.
+- specifications, and a schedule to construct a Tittabawassee auxiliary spillway." - c.
 Ordering paragraph (F), which provided: "By October 13, 2017 (extended to November 14, 2017), the licensee was required to file with the Regional Engineer, a plan and schedule for additional modifications to the project to meet the full (100%) Probable Maximum Flood. - d.
-Ordering paragraph (G), which provided in pertinent part: "By July 30, 2017 (extended to September 30, 2017), the licensee was required to file with the Regional Engineer, complete plans and specifications for permanent repairs to both left and right Tobacco abutment spillway walls, a complete work schedule, detailed drawings, a water management plan, an erosion control plan, a Temporary Construction Emergency Action Plan, and a Quality Control Inspection Program as originally specified in the Regional Engineer's letter to the licensee issued December 8, 2016.22
+Ordering paragraph (G), which provided in pertinent part: "By July 30, 2017 (extended to September 30, 2017), the licensee was required to file with the Regional Engineer, complete plans and specifications for permanent repairs to both left and right Tobacco abutment spillway walls, a complete work schedule, detailed drawings, a water management plan, an erosion control plan, a Temporary Construction Emergency Action Plan, and a Quality Control Inspection Program as originally specified in the Regional Engineer's letter to the licensee issued December 8, 2016. - 150.
+FERC also documented additional violations since the Compliance Order, which included: "The September 18, 2017 letter required the licensee to file a plan and schedule to perform a Focused Spillway Assessment pursuant to Article 4 of the license and directives issued by the Regional Engineer on April 28, 2017.

-22 Boyce Hydro Power, LLC, 161 F.E.R.C.
-P62,119, 64244, 2017 FERC LEXIS 1604, 5-8 (F.E.R.C.
+&lt;sup>22 Boyce Hydro Power, LLC, 161 F.E.R.C.
+P62,119, 64244, 2017 FERC LEXIS 1604, \5-8 (F.E.R.C.
 November 20, 2017).